JohnReid/HAIS/README.md

 ### Related implementations

-We have used ideas and built upon the code from the following repositories:
+We have used ideas and built upon the code from some of the following repositories:

   - BayesFlow TensorFlow 1.4 - 1.6 [contribution](https://www.tensorflow.org/versions/r1.6/api_docs/python/tf/contrib/bayesflow/hmc/ais_chain).
     This is now integrated into [TensorFlow Probability](https://github.com/tensorflow/probability).